android/nowinandroid/docs/ArchitectureLearningJourney.md

 The list of `Author`s is mapped to a new list of `FollowableAuthor`s. `FollowableAuthor` is a wrapper for `Author` which also indicates whether the current user is following that author.
 The same transformation is applied for the list of `Topic`s.

-The two new lists are used to create a `FollowingUiState.Interests` state which is exposed to the UI.
+The two new lists are used to create a `InterestsUiState.Interests` state which is exposed to the UI.

 ### Processing user interactions